 It’s a valid question, but we don’t give out personal information about of our staff.
 Do know that our team of summer instructors (all 1,000+) is “fully equipped to teach, mentor, and inspire the tens of thousands of students who rely on us for inspirational tech education and 21st century STEM skills each year.”

 As to who they are…some are actually iD Tech alumni who attended camp themselves as kids or teens, and have returned to “pay it forward.”
-Others are students or graduates of the very universities where we hold camp, like Princeton, Stanford, or MIT.
+Others are students or graduates of the very universities where we hold camp, like Caltech, Stanford, or NYU.
 Others are industry professionals—indie game designers, filmmakers, and app developers.

 12. Can my child buy food at the restaurants located near the campus dining hall?